hummer330/swift-style-guide/README.md

 Use `let` over `var` where possible to avoid mutable state where it isn't necessary.

 ### Avoid Force-Unwrapping of Optionals
-Force-unwrapping of optionals, e.g., `myVariable!` is dangerous and can cause a runtime exception if the underlying object is `nil`.
+Force-unwrapping of optionals, e.g., `foo!` is dangerous and can cause a runtime exception if the underlying object is `nil`.
 Instead, use the `if-let` syntax:

 ```swift
 if let foo = foo {